campbe13/docker-ecq2020/pandocker/WINHOWTO.md

      IN=win-my-word.docx      	# file to be converted
      TYPE=markdown		# conversion type
      ```
+     note: uses bash syntax so, case sensitive on the lhs, no spaces around the ` = ` and if your file name has spaces, encase in double quotes `IN="my file.docx"`
 1. Open a Command Prompt Window
 2. Run the following in a Command Window `docker run --rm --volume "%USERPROFILE%\Documents:/data"  -ti dawsoncollege2020/pandocker`  (can also  be run in [PowerShell](#powershell)

 Did you get a weird `No such file or directory` when it's clearly there?
 Just retry, see [know bug](#no-such-file)